eclipse/mosaic.website/content/docs/visualization/statistics.md

 These data types need to be aggregated to one value per vehicle if you want to group them by value or filter them.

-For demonstration, the StatisticsVisualizer is configured for the scenario Barnim and calculates the average travel times of the vehicles and additionally groups them.
+For demonstration, the Statistics Output is configured for the scenario Barnim and calculates the average travel times of the vehicles and additionally groups them.
 As a result, the simulation produces the following CSV file in the log directory: